project-lighter/lighter/docs/basics/config.md

 ```

 </div>
-1. Define your own dataset class here or use several existing dataset clases.
-Read more about [this](./projects.md)
+1. Define your own dataset class here or use existing dataset classes.
+Learn more about this [here](./projects.md).
-2. Transforms can be applied to each element of the dataset by initialization a `Compose` object and providing it a list of transforms.
-This is often the best way to adapt constraints for your data.
+2. Transforms can be applied to each dataset element by initializing a `Compose` object and providing a list of transforms.
+This approach is often the best way to adapt constraints for your data.

 ### Special Syntax and Keywords
-- `_target_`: Indicates the Python class to instantiate.
+- `_target_`: Specifies the Python class to instantiate.
 If a function is provided, a partial function is created.
-Any configuration key set with `_target_` will map to a python object.
+Any configuration key with `_target_` maps to a Python object.
 - **@**: References another configuration value.
-Using this syntax, keys mapped to python objects can be accessed.
-For instance, the learning rate of an optimizer, `optimizer` instianted to `torch.optim.Adam` using `_target_` can be accessed using `@model#lr` where `lr` is an attribute of the `torch.optim.Adam` class.
+This syntax allows access to keys mapped to Python objects.
+For example, the learning rate of an optimizer instantiated as `torch.optim.Adam` can be accessed using `@model#lr`, where `lr` is an attribute of the `torch.optim.Adam` class.
-- **$**: Used for evaluating Python expressions.
+- **$**: Evaluates Python expressions.
-- **%**: Macro for textual replacement in the configuration.
+- **%**: Acts as a macro for textual replacement in the configuration.